Elisa-m/World_Weather_Analysis/README.md

 - Weather_Database.ipynb: python script with the API calls and data retrieval
 - WeatherPy_Database.csv: output of the python script with the updated weather data

-Here's a screenshot of the first few rows of WeatherPy_Database.csv:
+Here's a screenshot of the first few rows of the updated weather data:
 ![](Weather_Database/DataBase.png)

 ## Deliverable 2: Create a Customer Travel Destinations Map